Physics-50/Module-3/docs/week2.md

 **Please note the request within the safety documentation to bring your own safety glasses if you have them.
 If not, safety glasses will be provided.**

 Take a look at the pattern of the sound waves using dry ice - you should see significant deviations from plane wave behavior.
 The curved wavefronts you see can be mathematically modeled by integrating up a distribution of plane waves propagating in slightly different directions.
 By analyzing the math in detail, we can find that the effective wavelength of a focused wave like the one in our amplifier is distorted away from that of a plane wave!
-Rather than the wavelength $$\lambda$$ in the simple plane-wave relationship $$\lambda\nu=v$$, what we have measured in our focused standing wave is a slightly different _effective wavelength_ $$\lambda_{\rm eff}$$.
+Rather than the wavelength $$\lambda$$ that appears in the simple plane-wave relationship $$\lambda\nu=v$$, what we have measured in our focused standing wave is a slightly different _effective wavelength_ $$\lambda_{\rm eff}$$.

 You will not be responsible for the details of the more complete theory but are encouraged to [read a summary here](gouy).

-Bottom line:
+The **bottom line** is this:

-You can correct for the 3D structure of the standing waves by applying the following correction to get the actual wavelength ($$\lambda$$) from  your measured value, $$\lambda_{\rm eff}$$:
+You can account for the 3D structure of the standing waves by applying the following correction to get the actual wavelength ($$\lambda$$) from  your measured value, $$\lambda_{\rm eff}$$:

 \begin{equation}
   \lambda = \frac{\lambda_{\rm eff}}{1+\frac{1}{\pi n}}
 \end{equation}

-For our system the instructors have determined that $$n=4.5 \pm 0.25$$. ([see previously mentioned supplemental materials](gouy)).
+For our acoustic levitators, the instructors have determined that $$n=4.5 \pm 0.25$$. ([see previously mentioned supplemental materials](gouy)).

 Please make use of this correction to estimate the speed of sound.
 Do you get a more reasonable result?

 Now that you are hopefully in range of the expected value it is a good moment to perform a more systematic study of one of the most significant sources of systematic error.
 Your earlier investigation should have guided you to at least one source of systematic error that has a significant effect on the results.
 Choose one and perform a careful study analogous to the study that you used to produce Figure 1 for your Module 2 deliverable.
 We are interested in the possible effect on your results if you are not sufficiently careful with this parameter.
 Therefore we would like you to vary this parameter over a small range representative of small, plausibly unintentional variations.
 Ordinarily you would collect at least 5 data points at each of 5 settings.
 However, we recognize that you will likely not have time to collect this much data.
 Instead focus on collecting at least 2 data points at each of 5 settings.
-Statistical analysis such as computing the SEM is not meaningful with only two data points.
-However, it is still helpful to estimate the uncertainty so that we can gauge whether our results appear reasonable.
+Statistical analysis such as computing the SEM is not meaningful with only two data points, but it is still helpful to estimate the uncertainty so that we can gauge whether our results appear reasonable.
 With only two data points, the best we can do is estimate our uncertainty to be the spread between the data points.
 (Students are sometimes tempted to use half the spread, can you think why the full spread is a better representation of the uncertainty?
 If unsure speak to your instructor.)

 ----